 Travis Evans, Ph.D.

 Travis is a clinical psychologist and affective neuroscientist who completed his PhD at the University of Miami and his post-doctoral training in the Neuropsychiatry Translational Research Fellowship (NeTReF) program at VA Boston/Massachusetts General Hospital.
-Broadly, he is interested in better understanding and treating transdiagnostic dysfunction in neural and motivational systems that contribute to social avoidance behaviors.
-His research uses a variety of methods including fMRI, transcranial magnetic stimulation, experimental paradigms, and computational modelling.
-When he is not in the lab, Travis is an unrepentant homebody who enjoys spending time with his wife and two dogs, riding his motorcycle, and overfeeding the various neighborhood animals.
+While in Boston, he also designed and taught undergraduate seminars on psychopathology and clinical science at Harvard University.
+Broadly, he is interested in better understanding and treating transdiagnostic dysfunction in neural and motivational systems that contribute to social avoidance behaviors in psychopathology.
+His research uses a variety of methods including fMRI, TMS, EEG, and computational modelling.
+When he is not in the lab, Travis is an unrepentant homebody who enjoys spending time with his wife and two dogs, riding his motorcycle, and overfeeding various neighborhood animals.

 Emma Truchan, B.S.